 - a.
 A report signed by the thesis supervisor approving presentation with this format.
 The report should consider the degree of consistency and thematic unity of the contributions submitted, the degree of originality, the contribution to knowledge and, if applicable, the impact factor and/or categorization of the journal publishing the papers compiled in the doctoral thesis. - b.
+Bibliometric report of the contributions produced by the Library. - c.
 In the case of papers that do not correspond to an indexed journal, a justification must be provided with the description of the paper's acceptance process.
 This justification must include the list of members of the scientific committee or equivalent body that has assessed the paper.
-In any case, this assessment process must include a peer review of the accepted papers. - c.
-If a contribution written in co-authorship is presented, the following must be provided: - The written authorization of the co-authors of each of the contributions presented, allowing the doctoral student to present them as part of his or her doctoral thesis. - The undertaking by each of the co-authors to not present the contributions co-authored by them as part of another doctoral thesis.
+In any case, this assessment process must include a peer review of the accepted papers. - d.
+In order to authorize the deposit and defence of the thesis, the academic committee for the programme will assess the quality of the thesis following the procedure established in Article 39. - 1.c amended by agreement of the Executive Board on 28 June 2021. - 1.a and 2 amended by agreement of the Executive Board on 24 July 2023.